 Catherine Hyland creates an eclectic series of portraits along the banks of Linz’s central waterway for an exclusive British Journal of Photography commission

 Austria.
-The Art of Discovery, a competition organised by Studio 1854 in collaboration with the Austrian National Tourist Office, gave one photographer the opportunity to travel to Austria on an exclusive commission.
-Catherine Hyland was selected as the winner and embarked on a journey across the country to create a body of work responding to the people and places she encountered.
+The Art of Discovery, a competition organised by Studio 1854 in collaboration with the Austrian National Tourist Office, gave one photographer the opportunity to explore Austria on an exclusive commission.
+Catherine Hyland was selected as the winner and travelled across the country to create a body of work responding to the people and places she encountered.

 Arriving in Linz, Catherine Hyland is immediately drawn to the Danube River.
 Its sparkling waters weave through the city’s centre and today, a Sunday, they are awash with people relaxing in the early evening sun.
 Hyland soon spots a small stretch of beach that is particularly crowded.
 On venturing down to the shoreline she encounters Andres, a resident of a historic fisherman’s town in the nearby Alt-Urfahr district.
 Schober – a masseur, who moved to Linz from Hamburg 28 years ago – is, at first, taken aback.
 “I hate pictures,” he exclaims, as Hyland gestures to her camera.
 Eventually, Schober relaxes.
 Drinking a beer, and taking slow drags on his cigarette, he likens the area to his living room: “Everybody looks after each other like they are a big family.”